ObjectVision/.github/profile/README.md

 The GeoDMS is our framework for modelling with (large) geographic data sets.

-At our Github you can find the software, [documentation](https://github.com/ObjectVision/GeoDMS/wiki), issues and discussions related to the GeoDMS
+At our GeoDMS repository you can find the [software](https://github.com/ObjectVision/GeoDMS), [documentation](https://github.com/ObjectVision/GeoDMS/wiki), [issues](https://github.com/ObjectVision/GeoDMS/issues) and [discussions](https://github.com/ObjectVision/GeoDMS/discussions) related to the GeoDMS.

+To learn the GeoDMS, we advice to take a look at the [GeoDMS Academy](https://github.com/ObjectVision/GeoDMS_Academy/wiki)

+The GeoDMS is used for modelling applications like [Land Use Modelling](https://github.com/ObjectVision/LandUseModelling/wiki) and [Accessibility Modelling](https://github.com/ObjectVision/AccessibilityModelling/wiki).
+Repositories with configuration examples and documentation are available and more content will become available.